gavinrozzi/grwebsite/content/post/radio-system/index.md

 ### The STM-32-DVM-MTR2K

 We chose to utilize the [STM-32-DVM-MTR2K](http://ks-dmr.net/2019/04/11/introducing-the-stm32-dvm-mtr2k/) board to provide digital voice support to the repeater.
 This board builds upon prior open hardware and work of the MMDVM and Raspberry Pi platforms in order to provide a "plug-and-play" solution that will work for MTR2000 repeaters.
-We've tried other MMDVM boards and didn't much success.
+We've tried other MMDVM boards and didn't have much success.
 This board is by far the easiest way to convert an analog repeater into a multi-mode digital system.

 ![MTR2000](/img/stm32.jpg)